epmyas2022/vscode-swagger/README.md

-# snippetcraft README
+# swaggercraft README

-This is the README for your extension "snippetcraft".
+This is the README for your extension "swaggercraft".
 After writing up a brief description, we recommend including the following sections.

 ## Features